 - Generic co/contra-variance is supported on .NET only.

-- There are differences in how Pointer References work on Cocoa.
+- Differences in [Pointer References in Oxygene for Cocoa](Pointer References in Oxygene for Cocoa).

 externalkeyword is supported on .NET (P/Invoke) and Java (JNI), but not applicable on Cocoa.

 - Parallel "for" loops, parallel sequences and queryable sequences are currently only supported for .NET.